 So many different types of genetic genealogy tests and analyses are out there, it can be hard to decide which would best suit your needs.
-Here’s an overview of available tests; see our list of testing companies to see which types of tests they offer.
+Here’s an overview of available tests.
 If you’re confused about which test to order, call the company and let them know what you’d like to learn from taking a genetic genealogy test.

 Somewhat like the feminine version (with a few differences) of the Y-DNA test, a mitochondrial (mt) DNA test will tell you about your female line with no influence of any males along that line.
 Because mtDNA doesn’t mutate much over time, this test is best for telling you about your “deep” maternal-line ancestry—you’ll be assigned to a haplogroup, often described as your branch of the world family tree.
 If your mtDNA test results match someone else’s, there’s a good bet you’re related, but it’ll be hard to tell how long ago your common ancestor lived.
 MtDNA is passed from mother to both sons and daughters, so men and women can take this test.

 To discover your ethnic ancestry, you’ll need to take a standard Y-DNA or mtDNA test through a lab that can provide additional analysis comparing your results to those typical of certain ethnicities.
 You’ll have to be mindful about choosing the correct family member to test.
 If you think your mother’s father was American Indian, for example, don’t test yourself—your mother didn’t get Y-DNA or mtDNA from him, and neither did you.
 Instead, have her brother take a Y-DNA test.